A Brief Herstory of Midwifery and Childbirth in America

 - Childbirth Connection: “Midwifery Care Evidence-Based Practice Brief” Download

 - Childbirth Connection: “Imperative to Train More Midwives” by Carol Sakala, Ph.D., MSPH Download

 - UCSF Pew Report: The Future of Midwifery (1999): Download

 - Scope of Practice for California Nurse-Midwifery: California Board of Registered Nursing, The California Nurse-Midwifery Scope of Practice

 - Business and Professions Codes for Licensed Midwifery: California Medical Board Division of Midwifery Licensing, The California Licensed Midwifery Practice Act of 1993

 - Statistics on Outcomes of California Licensed Midwives/California Medical Board Annual Report – Summary of Medical Board activity, summary of physician and surgeon licensing and complaints filed, and statistics on birth outcomes of non-nurse midwives MBC-2011-2012 Annual Report [see page 4].

 ABOUT THE AUTHOR

-Cordelia Hanna, MPH, CHES, ICCE, CLE, CBA, has been a midwifery activist and student of childbirth and midwifery for almost 30 years.
+Cordelia Hanna, MPH, CHES, ICCE, CLE, CBA, has been a childbirth educator, midwifery activist, student and educator of reproductive health for 32 years.
 She has worked as a childbirth and lactation educator, birth and postpartum Doula, Midwife, and a public health professional specializing in health education and promotion/maternal and child health.
-Ms. Hanna is the founder and Executive Director of The Association for Wholistic Maternal and Newborn Health, a non-profit, community-based organization located in Los Angeles, California, which dedicated to promoting the Midwives Model of Care and evidence-based, respectful childbirth for all birthing persons.
+Ms. Hanna is the founder and Executive Director of Happy Mama Healthy Baby Alliance (HMHBA), a non-profit, community-based organization located in Los Angeles, California, which is dedicated to promoting the Midwives Model of Care and evidence-based, respectful childbirth for all birthing persons.
 To contact Ms. Hanna, email her.